 I don’t have any tax complications for investments inside our TFSAs.

 I’ll have to pay taxes (eventually) on money withdrawn from our RRSPs.

 Am I being patient or just stubborn?

 If I buy and hold my investments then maybe both?

 Am I diversified enough?

 Yes.
 I own thousands of stocks using the indexed products I own.
-I own 25+ Canadian stocks from a variety of sectors.
+At the time of this post I own just over 25 Canadian stocks from a variety of sectors.
 I am very fortunate to contribute to a workplace pension.

 What are the alternatives to this investment?